 Solution 12 – Reset Internet Options to default

-Many of your network settings can be configured via Internet Options tool, and sometimes by changing these settings you can cause err_connection_refused error to appear.
+Many of your network settings can be configured via the Internet Options tool, and sometimes by changing these settings, you can cause the err_connection_refused error to appear.
 To fix this problem, you need to reset your Internet Options to default.
 To do that, follow these instructions:

 - Open Internet Options.
 To see how to do that check Solution 3 for detailed instructions.

-- When Internet Options window opens, go to Advanced tab and click the Reset button.
+- When the Internet Options window opens, go to Advanced tab and click the Reset button.